 - Providing annual hunting season management for three deer permit areas and one bear permit area and maintain 34 big game registration stations and operate three furbearer registration stations.

-- In 2016, developing, maintaining or improving 70 user facilities (parking lots, gates, trails, etc.); maintaining 10.5 miles of access road; maintaining 15 miles of boundary on WMAs and 6 miles of refuge boundary.
+- Annually maintain or improve 70 user facilities (parking lots, gates, trails, etc.); maintaining 10.5 miles of access road; maintaining 5 miles of boundary on WMAs and 6 miles of refuge boundary